preneesh19/Students-Performance/README.md

 Welcome to my first project with SQL and Power BI!
 Here I will be discussing how I went about my analysis, what I found, and how I displayed my findings.

-I had been teaching myself SQL through online courses and doing practice problems using various resources from the internet.
+To give a little background, I had been teaching myself SQL through online courses and doing practice problems using various resources from the internet.
 After I had learned how to use SQL with Power BI, I decided it was time for me to start doing projects on my own to improve my skills.

 Through kaggle, I download a dataset that showcased students performance for math, reading, and writing.
 The dataset also included columns for gender, race, education, lunch, and test preparation.
 So through looking at this data, I was brainstorming questions for myself that I would want to find the answers to by writing queries in SQL.
 After I felt that I had asked enough questions that I wanted to find the answer to, I got started on writing queries.